kevinolega/minimalchanges/_posts/2011-01-30-never-miss-out-by-packing-light.md

 Which would you rather have?

-<strong>Be known for having the most toys?</strong>
+**Be known for having the most toys?**

 or

-<strong>Know for yourself that you experienced your life fully because you were paying attention to life and not stuff?</strong>
+**Know for yourself that you experienced your life fully because you were paying attention to life and not stuff?**

 Just take your pick.